ethereum/populus/docs/config.rst

     }

 The above chain configuration sets up a new local private chain within your project.
-The chain above would set it's data directory to ``<project-dir>/chains/my-chain/``.
+The chain above would set its data directory to ``<project-dir>/chains/my-chain/``.

 To simplify configuration of chains you can use the ``ChainConfig`` object.